 Ordnance, Colt, & Remington

-Interest in the movie had gained a tremendous boost when MGM announced the actor playing the part of David Marshall Williams would be James "Jimmy" Stewart.
-By then Stewart had established himself as a major Hollywood icon.
-With a strong supporting cast that included Jean Hagen (Mrs. Williams) and Wendell Corey (the Warden), the attention the film received was in keeping the iconic status of it's key actors.
+Interest in the movie had gained a tremendous boost when MGM announced the actor playing the part of David Marshall Williams would be James "Jimmy" Stewart with a strong supporting cast that included Jean Hagen (Mrs. Williams) and

 The story presented in the movie "Carbine Williams" was entertainment based on the story as told to MGM's producers by David Marshall Williams.
 Verbally, in writing, and as a technical consultant during the production of the movie.